 How Long Does a Pedestrian Accident Settlement Take?

 Pedestrians who are injured by careless operators of vehicles have the right to pursue compensation.
 In most cases, that compensation is paid by the operator’s insurance company.
 In some cases, compensation might be paid or supplemented by other sources, including the pedestrian’s own car insurance.
 The first step in making a claim is to seek immediate treatment for the accident injuries.
-The second step is to get advice from a pedestrian accident lawyer, like a pedestrian accident lawyer in Georgia.
+The second step is to get advice from a pedestrian accident lawyer.
 The claims adjuster employed by the driver’s insurance company may want to take a statement.
 The injured pedestrian may have a duty to notify his or her own insurer.
 A personal injury attorney can help the accident victim decide how to deal with any insurance companies that might be involved in paying the claim.

 Eventually, the pedestrian’s lawyer will be in a position to settle the claim.
 How long will that take?
 So many factors affect settlement that a specific settlement date is impossible to predict.
 Some cases settle quickly, while others settle just before trial.
 Some cases cannot settle and compensation must be decided by a jury.